 Why are data and analytics important for digital transformation?

-Data turns transformation from aspiration into measurable progress.
-Without data, organizations cannot know which digital initiatives are working, where to invest next, or whether AI tools are producing accurate outputs.
-Analytics is how transformation delivers ROI.
+Data changes transformation from a goal into real progress.
+Without data, organizations cannot determine which digital initiatives are effective.
+They also struggle to know where to invest next or if AI tools are generating accurate results.

 What is a data-driven transformation scorecard?